jhorology/nks-presets-collection/README.md

      gulp serum-deploy
      ```

-- I want to categorize presets in own policy.
+- I want to categorize presets by own policy.

   1. Edit each `.meta` files in `src/Serum/presets` folder.
 It's a nightmare.